Aphrodite of Cnidus

 Featured:

 The Aphrodite of Cnidus was one of the most famous works of the ancient Greek sculptor Praxiteles of Athens (4th century BC).
 It and its copies are often referred to as the Venus Pudica (modest Venus) type, on account of her covering her groin with her right hand.
-Variants of the Venus Pudica (suggesting an action to cover the breasts) are the Venus de' Medici or the Capitoline Venus.
+Variants of the Venus Pudica (suggesting an action to cover the breasts) are the Venus de' Medici and the Capitoline Venus.

 Copies